Surface singularities and planar contact structures: Computing topological invariants of a planar Lefschetz fibration

 On the other hand, since $A$ is represented by an $\omega'$-symplectic surface of genus $g$, it satisfies the adjunction formula:

 Putting everything together:

 However, each of the summands on the left-hand side is non-negative, and evaluates to $0$ only if $b_j \in \{-1,0\}$ for each $j$.
 If $g>1$, we are already done.
-If $g=1$, the signs of all coefficients of $b_j$ agree, and therefore $b_1\alpha_1+\dots+b_m\alpha_m$ cannot represent a nontrivial linear combination of curves that is null-homologous in $P$, as desired. \end{proof}
+If $g=1$, the signs of all coefficients of $b_j$ agree, and therefore, by a winding number argument, $[b_1\alpha_1+\dots+b_m\alpha_m]_P$ cannot be zero in $H_1(P)$, as desired. \end{proof}

 The previous theorem rules out the presence of symplectic surfaces of genus $g>0$.
 Symplectic spheres can exist in a weak symplectic filling of a planar contact structure, and we will now describe their homology classes explicitly in terms of vanishing cycles of a Lefschetz fibration deformation equivalent to the given minimal symplectic filling.